-Prior to joining BuckleySandler, Mr. Whitaker was Senior Company Counsel in the Strategy & Operational Risk Group at Wells Fargo Bank, N.A.
-Before joining Wells, Mr. Whitaker was Of Counsel in Goodwin Procters Corporate Department and a member of its Financial Services Practice, specializing in electronic commerce issues and financial services law.
+Prior to joining BuckleySandler, Whitaker was senior company counsel in the Strategy & Operational Risk Group at Wells Fargo Bank, N.A.
+Before joining Wells,.
+Whitaker was Of Counsel in Goodwin Procter’s Corporate Department and a member of its Financial Services Practice, specializing in electronic commerce issues and financial services law.
 He has extensive experience with practical application of laws governing electronic banking, letters of credit, payment systems and commercial and consumer financing.

-Mr. Whitaker was the Reporter for the Standards and Procedures for electronic Records and Signatures (SPeRS).
-He also served as Reporter for the Mortgage Bankers Association white paper Security Interests in Transferable Records.
+Additionally, Whitaker was the Reporter for the Standards and Procedures for electronic Records and Signatures (“SPeRS”).
+He also served as Reporter for the Mortgage Bankers Association white paper “Security Interests in Transferable Records.”
 He was an active participant in the drafting of Revised Articles 5 and 9 of the UCC.
 He participated in the drafting of the Uniform Electronic Transactions Act, where he chaired the Task Force on Scope and served as reporter for the Task Force.
 Mr. Whitaker also advised industry participants on the creation and drafting of the federal Electronic Signatures in Global and National Commerce Act.

 Mr. Whitaker holds a Bachelor of Arts degree with High Honor in International Relations from James Madison College at Michigan State University, and a J.D. from the University of Illinois (cum laude).
 He has also studied international business law and British constitutional law at Queen's College, Oxford University, England.